IBM/mas-tas-appconnect-flows/README.md

  <details><summary><b>TRIRIGA</b></summary>

-Credentials and access to an instance of TRIRIGA are required
+### Credentials and access to an instance of TRIRIGA are required.
+This code pattern has been tested with TRIRIGA version 10.6.1 as well as TAS 11.0

 Download the latest TRIRIGA APIs OM Package from this [TRIRIGA APIs GitHub Repository](https://github.com/IBM/tririga-api/blob/main/README.md).